Ha-Duong-88/Credit_Risk_Analysis/README.md

+# Results
-# Results (Balanced Accuracy Scores, Confusion Matrixes and Imbalanced Classification Reports) For Credit Resampling Machine Learning
+## Balanced Accuracy Scores, Confusion Matrixes and Imbalanced Classification Reports For Credit Resampling and Ensemble Machine Learning

 Note - While the term recall is more commonly used in machine learning, the two terms are synonymous and will be used interchangeably in this report.